joseavr/cheat-sheets/Ocaml/OCAML Lambda Calc.md

 # 🔄 Alpha/Betha Conversions

 ## Alpha-conversion
-Now that we know how to identify bound variables, we can change the `parameter` of the lambda to another `parameter`.
+Now that we know how to identify bound variables, we can change bound variables and the `parameter` of the lambda to another `parameter`.
 Simply, renaming the `parameter` to another letter.

+**What is a bound variable?** variable that is depending on  a functions's parameter **What is a free variable?**

 **Note**:
 - If we have same `parameter` letter in the whole lambda expression.
 The first bounding is always the inner-most lambda group, then we renaming them to another letter,